ahyan2/Activity-One/README.md

-First, I will commit the README.md, .gitignore, and LICENSE files.
-I created them via 'touch x' in the terminal within my project directory.
-I edited the contents of the README.md file by opening it with Xcode.
+This program has two variables, x and y, which store integer values.
+It then creates a new variable, temp, which stores the value of x.
+This allows x to take the value of y, and y to take the original value of x (currently stored in temp).
+In the end, the values of the variables are swapped.